OpenNTI/nti.dataserver/docs/dataserver-contenttypes.rst

 		//suppressed is useful for subclasses that may or may not always
 		//want to display the highlight portion
 		string style;
+		//Three or four character string giving the fill color
+		//plus opacity in units from 0.1.
+Also readable
+		//and writable under fillColor+fillOpacity.
+		string fillRGBAColor;
    }

    struct Redaction : SelectedRange {